dhnye/COVIDbyUSCountyshiny/README.md

 Data reads for last 30 days automatically

+Most counties do not report on weekends so you will see "0"s there and any weekend cases added to Monday's counts.

 You can delete name in Drop down menu and start typing state/county that you want.

 You can change time range for plots to any range in last 30 days.